Relevant-Name/Aram-Balance-Buff-Viewer-Live/README.md

 <div align="center">

-# Overview
+# Aram Balance Buff Viewer Live!
 The League of Legends ARAM Balance Buff Tracker is a program designed to enhance your ARAM champion select experience.
-By running the provided executable file, you gain access to real-time data and insights about the balance buffs in ARAM matches.
+By running the provided executable file, you gain access to real-time data about the balance buffs in ARAM matches.

 # How to Use